How to Enable or Disable Adaptive Color in Windows 11

 Summary

-- Adaptive Color makes your screen colors change based on the light around you for easier viewing.
+- Adaptive Color makes your screen colors change based on the light around you.

-- It helps reduce eye strain and lets you work comfortably for longer.
+- It helps reduce eye strain.
+You can work comfortably for longer periods.

 - You can turn it on or off anytime in the Display section of the Settings app.